 My ex husband used to tell me that I make more trash than anyone he knows.
 That’s because I’m always throwing away and donating stuff.
 In fact, in light of being forced to clean out every closet and drawer in the house over this last week, I’ve filled an entire garbage bag with my clothes and a box with my kids’ clothes.
-This got me to thinking about my “fashion budget” and the process by which I buy my and my boys’ clothes.
+This got me to thinking about my “fashion budget” and the process by which I buy mine and my boys’ clothes.

 I grew up in a small town in Southeast Missouri, in a working class family.
 While my grandparents worked and built their home and their savings starting in the 1950’s while the economy was booming, the cost of living was still reasonable, and the average CEO only made 40% more in wages than his average employee (thank you, modern-day capitalism and corporate greed for ruining that), my parents did not.